genestack/user-tutorials/user-guide/source/guide/pipelines.rst

 of the second input will be allowed to come before the last position of the first input.

-1. **Remove duplicated variants** option checks for the duplicated variants and makes sure that there are no redundant results. (default: unchecked)
+1. The **Remove duplicated variants** option checks for the duplicated variants and makes sure that there are no redundant results. (default: unchecked)

-The application is based on `BCFtools`_.
+The application is based on the `BCFtools`_.

 .. _BCFtools: http://samtools.github.io/bcftools/bcftools.html